 If you enjoyed this post about coding myths, drop me a line in the comments below!
-What myths have you encountered along the journey?
+What myths and misconceptions have you encountered along the journey?

 P.S.
-If you found this post helpful, I’d appreciate if you shared it with others, too!
+If you found this post about coding myths helpful, I’d appreciate if you shared it with others, too!
 Thank you for your support!

 See you soon, happy coding!